-Remember that the blood vessels found in your legs expand in any form of physical activity, especially when you’re cycling.
+Remember that the blood vessels found in your legs expand in any form of physical activity, strength training, weight management training, or workout, especially when you’re doing high-intensity cycling.
 So, stopping abruptly can prevent the blood from circulating inside your body.
 That’s why you need to cool down for a while so that you can help your body circulate more blood cells.

 Once you’re done with your five-minute cooldown, try to keep your body moving for a little while longer instead of lying around immediately.
 The muscles in your leg tend to tighten up after getting into some physical activity.

 Compression socks are another way to help alleviate the fatigue and soreness of your muscles, especially after an intense bike ride.
 Since the muscles in your calves find it difficult to transport the blood directly back to your chest, wearing a pair of compression socks will help promote better blood circulation as well as improving the oxygen levels inside your legs.